Significant developments occurred in France this year with regard to business and human rights regulation.

-We observed meaningful case law developments regarding the implementation of this Duty of Vigilance Law and the first decision Law has been delivered earlier this year.
-The Nanterre Judicial Court (Tribunal judiciaire) declared itself incompetent in favor of the Commercial Court (Tribunal de commerce) and this ruling has been confirmed by the Versailles Court of Appeal later this year (December 10th, 2020 RG n°20/01692).
+We observed meaningful case law developments regarding the implementation of this Duty of Vigilance Law and the first decisions have been delivered earlier in 2020.
+The Nanterre Judicial Court (Tribunal judiciaire) first declared itself incompetent in favor of the Commercial Court (Tribunal de commerce), in a ruling confirmed by the Versailles Court of Appeal (December 10th, 2020 RG n°20/01692).
 However, the Nanterre Judicial Court delivered a contrary decision in February 2021, declaring itself competent to hear the duty of vigilance case as the claimants benefit from on option between the judicial and the commercial courts (February 11th, 2021, RG n° 20/00915).
-If these decisions do not appreciate the company’s effective implementation of the Duty of Vigilance Law, it still is decisive as it allows us to determine which court ultimately has jurisdiction to judge the quality and effectiveness of a vigilance plan.
+If these decisions do not appreciate the company’s effective implementation of the Duty of Vigilance Law, they still are decisive as it will determine which court ultimately has jurisdiction to judge the quality and effectiveness of a vigilance plan.

 Furthermore, the Duty of Vigilance Law continues to be actively leveraged by different stakeholders, such as NGOs, labor unions and local authorities.
 To date, seven formal notices have been addressed to companies urging them to comply with the Duty of Vigilance Law.
 Two of these formal notices were issued in 2020 : (i) Suez received a formal notice in July 2020 from several Chilean and French NGOs alleging that the company did not take the appropriate measures to prevent risks and failures resulting to violations to the right to live in a healthy environment in regard to water supply in Chile; and (ii) Casino received a formal notice to comply with the Duty of Vigilance Law in September 2020 in which several US, Brazilian and French NGOs urged the company to adopt a new vigilance plan to appropriately address the risks of deforestation generated by Brazilian and Colombian farms supplying the company with meat products.

-In total, three of the seven formal notices raised legal challenges before the courts including two companies being taken to court this year alone.
+In total, five of the seven formal notices raised legal challenges before the courts.
 For instance, several foreign NGOs seized the Judicial Court in October 2020 against EDF (Electricité de France) in relation to the inadequacy of the company’s vigilance plan regarding the rights of indigenous populations to a free, prior and informed consent in connection with a wind farm construction project in Mexico.
 In March 2021, representatives of the indigenous peoples of the Brazilian and Colombian Amazon, as well as French and American non-governmental organizations (NGOs) also seized the Judicial Court against Casino following the above-mentioned formal notice.